-In the work environment today, the subject of psychological stress is still taboo.
+In the work environment today, the subject of psychological stress is still often taboo.
 Those affected fear being stigmatized and losing their job.
 Ignoring obvious problems exacerbates the situation for all involved.
-It is important to address the issue if you suspect one of your employees is affected by mental stress.
-We explain how.
+It is therefore important to address the issue if you suspect one of your employees is affected by mental stress.

 Even with the best of intentions, it is not easy to talk to someone about their apparent problems.
 It requires empathy, discretion, and good preparation.
-Managers cannot afford to ignore the signs of burnout syndrome, depression, or another mental illness.
-It can have unforeseen consequences not only for the affected employee, but also for the team and the company as a whole.
+Managers cannot afford to underestimate the signs of burnout syndrome or any other mental illness.
 The earlier you react, for example by talking to the employee, the better.
-At best, it can even mitigate the possible progression of the disease and improve the employees chances of receiving successful therapy.
+At best, it can even mitigate the possible progression of the disease and improve the employee's chances of receiving successful therapy.

 In general, it is important that you as a manager create a basis of trust and an open and appreciative culture within your team.
 Invest in an open culture during "good times" and create the basis for open discussion for when the employees are not feeling well.

-If you observe symptoms of a burnout, depression, or other mental illness among your employees, the first thing to do is seek dialog with the affected person.
+If you observe symptoms of a burnout, depression, or other mental illness among your employees, actively seek dialog with the affected person.
 Talk privately to your employee, explain that you are worried, and arrange for a meeting in a calm atmosphere and without time pressure.